 (QUIZ) Wordpress vs Squarespace: How to Choose the Best Platform for YOU

-Ah, the question that has haunted bloggers and website owners since the dawn of...well, actually since 2003 when both Wordpress and Squarespace were founded...Which platform is better?
+Ah, the question that has haunted bloggers and business owners since the dawn of...well, actually since 2003 when both Wordpress and Squarespace were founded...Which platform is better?

 The answer?
 It depends.

 Take the quiz below to find out if Wordpress or Squarespace is the right fit for YOU.
 When you’re done, scroll down for a detailed point-by-point comparison of the two.

 Disclosure: This post contains affiliate links.
 When you click on an affiliate link and make a purchase, I receive a small commission (at no additional cost to you).
 Affiliate links are marked with an asterisk (*).